Phytogenic Feed Additives

 As demonstrated, the consequent economic benefits of PFA application in sows stems from numerous sources, including enhanced fertility, more piglets weaned per sow per year, enhanced performance persistence and reduced replacement rates.

 Growth promotion in piglets

-Looking across 12 commercial trial, conducted in China, USA, Mexico, Russia, Poland, France, Germany, the Netherlands, etc. reveals that using Digestarom® Grow in weaner/grower feed results in about 6% enhanced weight gain and ca. 3% improvement in feed conversion, on average (Figure 5).
+Looking across 7 trials, conducted in Austria and Hungary, using Digestarom® DC Xcel in weaner feed, results in about 4.3% enhanced weight gain and about 3,4 points improvement in feed conversion (Figure 5).

 Combatting scour in piglets

 Unspecific diarrhea poses health and performance problems in piglets.

 Trials in South America and in Europe indicate that Digestarom® P.E.P. liquid, a phytogenic product specifically developed for resolving diarrheal challenges in piglets, applied preventively in newborn piglets has the potential to increase weaning weights and to lower pre-weaning mortality as well as unspecific diarrhea incidence in piglets, as shown in Tables 2 and 3.

 Table 2: Adjusted weaning weight for 23 days in nursery.
 Source: BIOMIN

 |Farm||Control||Digestarom®||△ (kg)||△ (%)|